 V_C (Pin 11): The V_C pin is the output of the error amplifier and the input of the peak switch current comparator.
 It is normally used for frequency compensation, but can also serve as a current clamp or control loop override.
-The V_C pin sits about 0.45V for light loads and 2.2V at current limit.
-The LT1976 clamps the V_C pin slightly below the burst threshold during sleep periods for better transient response.
-Driving the V_C pin to ground will disable switching and also place the LT1976 into sleep mode.
+V_C sits at about 0.45V for light loads and 2.2V at maximum load.
+During the sleep portion of Burst Mode operation, the V_C pin is held at a voltage slightly below the burst threshold for better transient response.
+Driving the V_C pin to ground will disable switching and place the IC into sleep mode.